Xetera/UgandanWarriorBot/README.md

 ## Moderation:
 - [ ] Timed user mute/mediamute
+- [ ] Ability to add notes to users
 - [ ] Add continuous userCount polling to know when someone joins or leaves a group
-- [ ] Ability to add notes to users
 - [ ] Introduce permissions for commands
+- [ ] Add a strike system for keeping track of user infractions
 - [ ] Automatic spam detection
 - [ ] Adjustable security level for spam tolerance
 - [ ] Ability for ignoring user commands